agrc/usaddress/README.md

 =================
 ![github actions status](https://github.com/agrc/usaddress/workflows/Test%20and%20Deploy/badge.svg)

+Note: This is a forked version that has been trained to be optimized for Utah-specific data.

 usaddress is a Python library for parsing unstructured address strings into address components, using advanced NLP methods.
 Try it out on our [web interface](https://parserator.datamade.us/usaddress)!
 For those who aren't Python developers, we also have an [API](https://parserator.datamade.us/api-docs).

 **What this can do:** Using a probabilistic model, it makes (very educated) guesses in identifying address components, even in tricky cases where rule-based parsers typically break down.